RafeHatfield/yarl/STORY_LORE_CANONICAL.md

 ---

-## 🎭 The Four Endings
+## 🎭 The Five Endings

-### 1. 🌅 Escape & Freedom (Good Ending)
+### 1. 🔒 Eternal Servitude (Neutral Ending)

-**Choice:** Keep the amulet for yourself
+**Choice:** Keep the amulet, refuse dragon transformation

 **Outcome:**
-- Use amulet to sever soul contract
+- Use amulet to stay alive but don't give it to Entity
-- Entity rages helplessly
-- You escape, Entity remains trapped
-- You're free, but Entity stays bound
+- Entity stays weak, you stay trapped in cycle
+- No freedom for either of you
+- Pyrrhic victory: safe but never free
+- Entity: "Fine.
+We'll both rot here then."

-**Theme:** Self-preservation over sympathy
+**Theme:** Fear of risk, stagnation over danger

 ---

-### 2. ☠️ False Alliance (Bad Ending)
+### 2. 🐉 The Dragon's Bargain (Bad Ending - The Trap)

-**Choice:** Give the amulet to Entity
+**Choice:** Keep the amulet, ACCEPT Entity's dragon transformation offer

+**The Offer:**
+- Entity makes one last desperate bid
+- "Why be a PUPPET when you could be a DRAGON?"
+- "Take my power!
+Transform!
+We'll BOTH be free!"
+- Sounds too good to be true (because it is)

 **Outcome:**
+- You accept the transformation ritual
+- Power floods through you, scales emerge, wings unfurl
+- For one glorious moment, you ARE a dragon
+- Then the binding curse **transfers to you**
+- Entity walks free, restored to original form
+- You're now trapped in the same prison that held Entity
+- Entity's dry Alan Rickman wit: "I'll visit when I'm not too bored.
+Give it a century or two."

+**Entity's Farewell:**
+> *"Marvelous view from up here, isn't it?
+The sky, the freedom...
+Oh, don't look so betrayed.
+I offered you EXACTLY what I promised: dragon transformation.
+Not my fault you didn't read the fine print about the binding curse.
+That's on you, really."*
+>
+> *"I'll visit.
+When I'm bored.
+Might be a few centuries.
+You understand, I'm sure.
+Eternity is rather flexible that way."*
+>
+> *"Do try not to capture too many souls yourself.
+Gets messy.
+Ta-ta!"*

+**Theme:** Greed and power fantasy lead to downfall, dramatic irony

+---

+### 3. ☠️ Fool's Freedom (Quick Bad Ending)

+**Choice:** Give the amulet to Entity immediately (no bargaining)

+**Outcome:**
 - Entity thanks you, seems grateful
-- Uses amulet to escape
+- Uses amulet to restore power
-- Betrays and kills you instantly
+- Discards you instantly like trash
-- Takes your place in the cycle OR discards you
+- You become the next discarded ghost
 - Entity: "Thank you.
-You were useful."
+You were... adequate."

-**Theme:** Trust is fatal, ancient evils never reward freedom
+**Theme:** Trust is fatal, you're just a tool

 ---

-### 3. 🔥 Mercy & Corruption (Tragic Ending)
+### 4. 🔥 Mercy & Corruption (Tragic Ending)

 **Choice:** Destroy the amulet (WITHOUT true name)